 Fueled by a commodities boom, the Russian economy has markedly turned around since its late-1990s collapse in the wake of mismanaged attempts at reform.
 Many Russians are now able to afford a widening range of consumer goods.
-In fact, catalog marketing (a process common in the United States back when Sears & Roebuck served far-flung American communities) is beginning to provide new growth opportunities for postal services.
+In fact, catalog marketing is beginning to provide new growth opportunities for postal services.